-During the period of 2002~2013, 9 landslide events occurred in the study area, among which 2 were located on the bank of the river, mainly triggered by the fluctuating reservoir water level.
+During the period of 2002-2013, nine landslide events occurred in the study area, among which two were located on the bank of the river, mainly triggered by the fluctuating reservoir water level.
 The remaining landslides were taken as examples to study the impact of the engineering activities.
-A 25 m buffer of each landslide was established, and the change of the engineering activities in the buffer zone was counted.
+A 25 m buffer of each landslide was established, and the change in the engineering activities in the buffer zone was counted.
 The area of the engineering activities around all landslides has expanded since 2002.
-On average, the area of engineering activities around the landslides has increased by about 20%, and the change mainly closed to the toe of the landslides resulting from under cutting of slope for buildings.
+On average, the area of engineering activities around the landslides has increased by about 20 %, and the change mainly closed to the toe of the landslides resulting from undercutting of slopes for buildings.

-4.5.1 The Qili Bridge Landslide
+4.5.1 The Qili Bridge landslide

-The landslide (QLQL) is located at Qili Bridge Village of Zhushan County, on the right slope of the No. 209 national high way (Fig. 12).
-The elevation of landslide ranges from 520 m to 762 m above the sea level and a gulley with a strike direction of 340° along the front of the slope.
+The Qili Bridge landslide (QLQL) is located at Qili Bridge Village of Zhushan County, on the right slope of the No. 209 national highway (Fig. 12).
+The elevation of landslide ranges from 520 m to 762 m a.s.l., and it has a gulley with a strike direction of 340° along the front of the slope.
 The landslide occurred on the lower part of the slope, covering an area of 9000 m^2 with a volume of $0.27 \times 10^4 \text{ m}^3$.
-The landslide materials mainly composed of cataclastic marl rock of Triassic and Quaternary deposits including silty clay and rubble soil.
+The landslide materials are mainly composed of cataclastic marl rock of Triassic and Quaternary deposits including silty clay and rubble soil.

-In 2007, at the lower part of the slope, where the elevation was approximately 520 m, a platform began to be constructed, and then 6 brick-and-concrete buildings with 3~4 stories were built on the platform without any protective measures.
-The slope was a consequent bedding rock slope steeper than 30° of dip angle.
-3 m high cut slope was artificially excavated which worsened the stability of the slope.
+In 2007, at the lower part of the slope, where the elevation was approximately 520 m, a platform began to be constructed, and then six brick-and-concrete buildings with three to four stories were built on the platform without any protective measures.
+The slope was a consequent bedding rock slope steeper than a 30° dip angle.
+The 3 m high cut slope was artificially excavated, which worsened the stability of the slope.
 Rainfall infiltrated rapidly into the sliding body along many fissures, which softened the strength of the materials.
 In July 2011, a continuous heavy rain initiated the landslide.
 The back walls of the buildings were destroyed by the rock mass, causing some injuries to people and severe economic losses.
-As shown in Fig. 12, the natural slope was mainly covered by the forest land, grassland, and arable land before the construction of the buildings.
+As shown in Fig. 12, the natural slope was mainly covered by the forest land, grassland and arable land before the construction of the buildings.
 However, the subsequent engineering activities disrupted the original geological conditions, causing the instability of the slope.
-During field visit, some sliding materials still remaining on the slope were noticed, being a big potential danger for the residents.
+During the field visit, some sliding materials still remaining on the slope were noticed, being a big potential danger for the residents.